-Wind shear is low (favorable) near Tropical Depression Eleven, but is expected to increase as it nears the islands later this week.
+Wind shear is low (favorable) near Tropical Depression Eleven, but is expected to increase as it nears the islands later this week (unfavorable) and weaken the system.

 Dry Air & Saharan Dust

 Is the environment favorable for the system?

 Color denotes concentration of Saharan Dust or dry, stable air.